 The following tools are provided to assist in the use of USGS Hydrography Datasets.
 Any problems encountered when using these tools should be reported to National Hydrography Support.

-The Markup Application is a web-based mapping communication tool that allows users to suggest edits, or “markups”, to the NHD and WBD.
-Approved markups also propagate from the NHD and WBD to derived NHDPlus High Resolution datasets.
+The Markup Application is a web-based mapping communication tool that allows users to suggest edits, or “markups”, to the National Hydrography Dataset (NHD) and Watershed Boundary Dataset (WBD).
+Approved markups also propagate from the NHD and WBD to derived NHDPlus High Resolution (NHDPlus HR) data products.
 Anyone can suggest corrections and improvements to the data.
 A Gmail, ArcGIS Online, or Microsoft Office account is needed to authenticate into the web application.
-The application has only been designed to work in the Google Chrome and Microsoft Edge Chromium web browsers.
+The application is designed to work in the Google Chrome and Microsoft Edge Chromium web browsers.

 All markups are reviewed and validated by approved USGS editors and State stewards before they are implemented in the NHD or WBD.
 Markup review and status changes are handled through the Markup Reviewer tool, which is an ArcGIS Desktop Add-In tool available only to USGS and Stewards.

 - Access the Markup Reviewer Tool: The Markup Reviewer, used by the USGS and the NHD state stewards to review suggested edits, is available for download at the USGS Hydrographic Data Community (HDC) website.
 For access, please email email@example.com.

 - The training video for the Markup Application is available from the USGS website or USGS YouTube Channel.
 The lesson covers how to access and navigate the Markup Application, add and navigate reference layers, and understand the life cycle of markups.